brianr482/etl-final-project/README.md

 # etl-final-project
-An example of extract, transform and load using Pentaho
+An example of extracting, transforming and loading procedures using Pentaho